 *I practiced on a 1930s pianola “serenading” an elderly woman next door who would sit in her garden each afternoon.
 She just sat there and I thought she was enjoying my “gift” until I learned she was deaf.

-*I watched the only Sicilian grandfather I ever knew do his morning calesthenics, tend to his grapes in the backyard trellis before the birds swarmed in to steal his crop intended for home-made wine, rave about my grandmother’s cooking, and feed his goat until it ate through the fence and terrorized the neighborhood.
+*I watched the only Sicilian grandfather I ever knew do his morning calisthenics, tend to his grapes in the backyard trellis before the birds swarmed in to steal his crop intended for home-made wine, rave about my grandmother’s cooking, and feed his goat until it ate through the fence and terrorized the neighborhood.

 *I listened to my mother when she recounted how this decorated Sicilian master sergeant who had half his hip blown off by a grenade during World War 1 married my grandmother after her 11 years of widowhood and generously provided for her children’s college education.

-*I watched visitors (friends and family) simply knock on the door unannounced and always be greeted with hospitality being served whatever food and drink was onhand.
+*I watched visitors (friends and family) simply knock on the door unannounced and always be greeted with hospitality being served whatever food and drink was on hand.
 Sometimes, as a child, if I didn’t like the visitors, I hid under the dining room table until they left.

 *I witnessed my first death there: the family dog who died of natural causes.
 I cried as she was lifted into the trunk of our car to be transported to the humane society.